Skip to main content

 Key labor protections in Egypt include

-• Maximum Work Hours The maximum workday is 8 hours, and the maximum work week is 48 hours.
+• Maximum Work Hours The maximum actual workday is 8 hours, and the maximum actual work week is 48 hours, excluding rest breaks.

 Hiring

-Employers are allowed to request certain information from job candidates, but discrimination based on age, religion, gender expression, or race is prohibited.
-The employment contract must be provided in Arabic.
+Employers are allowed to request certain information from job candidates, but discrimination based on protected grounds is prohibited.
+The employment contract should be prepared in Arabic or include an Arabic version where needed for local compliance.

 Statutory Benefits in Egypt